data-gymnasia/courses/content/programming-in-python/content.md

 One of the most challenging aspects of learning to program is the difficulty of synthesizing individual skills in the service of a larger project.
 This section provides a stepping stone on that path by progressively solving a real-world problem.

-You'll want to follow along either on your own machine or in [Binder](https://mybinder.org/v2/gh/sswatson/simple-python-stack/master).
+You'll want to follow along either on your own computer or in [Binder](https://mybinder.org/v2/gh/sswatson/simple-python-stack/master).
 You can't use code blocks in this page, because there's an authentication step which requires a feature which isn't supported here.
-Anyway, now's a good time to begin moving away from doing all of your programming in the tutorial web app!

 _{button.next-step} Continue_